mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 modification.
 The operations implemented are:
 - _failover_, which replaces a failer master with a slave
 - _switchover_, which swaps a running master with a slave
+- _async-switchover_, which schedules a switchover and returns
 - _rejoin_, which directs servers to replicate from the master
 - _reset-replication_ (added in MaxScale 2.3.0), which deletes binary logs and resets gtid:s